 - use marijuana if that person does not have a serious or debilitating medical condition.

-Our Royal Oak Criminal Defense Lawyers Can Help With Your Michigan Medical Marijuana Act Case
+Our Royal Oak Criminal Attorneys Can Help With Your Michigan Medical Marijuana Act Case

 At Friedman Law, our goal is to help you understand your rights and legal options.
 Call 248-932-0900 today, to schedule a free consultation to learn how we can help you avoid unnecessary prosecution.